 That diversity has given rise to many fun facts about Krakow.

 One of the most fun facts about Krakow, Poland which visitors immediately notice is St. Mary’s Trumpet Call, a traditional five-note Polish tune that marks every hour, and has been a staple of life in the city for centuries.

 Legend has it that it commemorates a trumpeter warning the city of a Mongol invasion in 1240.
 The trumpeter was killed, and likewise, the tune stops abruptly after the fifth note.
 On a more triumphant note, the trumpet blast was played to announce the Polish troops’ part in the Allied victory at the Battle of Monte Cassino on May 18, 1944.

 St. Mary’s Trumpet Call is one of those fun facts Krakow citizens of all stripes know.
 So great a symbol of Krakovian and Polish life is St. Mary’s Trumpet Call that the noon playing of the tune is broadcast globally on Polish radio for Poles around the world.

 St. Mary’s Trumpet isn’t the only sound that defines a Krakow life, however.

-Still, more Krakow interesting facts surround the mighty Royal Sigmund Bell, cast in 1520, is tolled on days of great royal or national importance.
-What sets this 500-year old bell apart?
-The fact that it’s so massive at 13-tons that it takes 12 bell ringers to toll, and that local legends claim touching it when no one is looking will bring love to those who are feeling lonely.
+Still, more Krakow interesting facts surrounding the mighty Royal Sigmund Bell, cast in 1520, is tolled on days of great royal or national importance.
+What sets this 500-year-old bell apart?
+The fact that it’s so massive at 13 tons that it takes 12 bell ringers to toll, and that local legends claim touching it when no one is looking will bring love to those who are feeling lonely.

 One Of Earth’s Chakras Is Located In Krakow